 Effects of High Testosterone on the Prostate

 Why is this relevant to having a high Testosterone level?
 The prostate contains high levels of an enzyme called 5-alpha-reductase, which converts testosterone to dihydrotestosterone (DHT).
 The more testosterone your testes produce, the more DHT the prostate will produce, via the conversion pathway of 5-alpha-reductase.
-DHT is more commonly known for its cause of male pattern baldness; however DHT also has an adverse affect on the prostate gland, making it grow like a weed.
+DHT is more commonly known for its cause of male pattern baldness; however, DHT also has an adverse effect on the prostate gland, making it grow like a weed.

 This condition, the enlargement of the prostate, is called benign prostate hypertrophy (BPH).
 BPH has many a poor symptom, not limited to, but including; urinary pain, frequent urination at night, reduced sexual potency and painful sexual activity.
 While there are pharmaceutical treatments available for this condition, these prescription medicines generally only seem to offer symptomatic relief, leaving the prostate in turmoil with the increased risk of prostate cancer.

 If you are a power lifter, bodybuilder, athlete, a regular gym goer, participate in any kind of resistance training, and use any kind of testosterone boosting supplements, then you are more at risk from BPH than your average Joe.
 The best way to prevent the degenerative condition BPH is to catch it early.
 For this reason, I would strongly suggest supplementing with Saw Palmetto.
 Saw Palmetto is an extract from the berries of two varieties of fan palm; Sabal serrulta and Serenoa repens.